 His efforts did not go unrecognized, either by his employer or his peers.
 United Technologies Corporation awarded John the coveted United Technologies George Mead Medal for Engineering Excellence and four Pratt & Whitney Corporate Leadership Awards.
 Professionally, John was named a Fellow of The American Society for Metals International and is an active member of The Metallurgical Society TMS, The American Foundry Society, and The Investment Casting Institute.

 Despite this massive workload, John made time to give back.
-He has mentored hundreds of co-workers at Pratt & Whitney, as well as students at Rensselaer at Hartford, watching them follow in his footsteps and ascend the ranks.
+He has mentored hundreds of co-workers at Pratt & Whitney, as well as students at Rensselaer at Work, watching them follow in his footsteps and ascend the ranks.
 John has led hundreds of tours throughout Pratt & Whitney, noting that he often learns as much from the questions as the participants learn from his answers.

 And it all began with a realization he had in the first days of his career.
 “I knew I needed more education.
 You could either get it by osmosis on the job or by formal instruction that Rensselaer could offer” he said.
-With that, he applied to Rensselaer at Hartford and went on to literally change the world, on a massive scale with jet engines that withstand the rigors of international flight and on a personal scale through instruction to students and new employees.
+With that, he applied to Rensselaer at Work and went on to literally change the world, on a massive scale with jet engines that withstand the rigors of international flight and on a personal scale through instruction to students and new employees.

-Join us as we congratulate John on a recent move in his 35 year career, to a new position created just for him: combining his technical expertise, Rensselaer graduate education and professional grace – leading Global Supply Chain Technical Optimization at United Technologies Collins Aerospace (formerly United Technologies Aerospace Systems (UTAS)) in Windsor Locks, CT.
+Join us as we congratulate John on a recent move in his 35 year career, to a new position created just for him: combining his technical expertise, Rensselaer graduate education and professional grace – leading Global Supply Chain Technical Optimization at Collins Aerospace in Windsor Locks, CT.
 John notes this recent move was unexpected, coincidental, and an apparent great fit.
 “People are the key element of a company, and I now have an opportunity to develop global teams; building rapport and trust in order to lead corporate objectives to the next level.”
 Although he'll miss the people and manufacturing innovation at Pratt & Whitney – he knows that Collins Aerospace is well positioned for the future.
 His perceived challenge: “How to manage change when the change is actually changing.”
 We trust this new assignment is no coincidence.